destroyedlolo/Mer-de-Glace/README.md

 ```
 #### Do needed cleaning

-I made a mistake by converting twice my CD to MP3, using a different naming convention : I have to delete ".../Noir Désir" directory (using shell's `rm -rf`, a graphical interface or whatever).
+I made a mistake by converting twice my CD to MP3, using a different naming convention : I have to delete the ".../Noir Désir" directory (using shell's `rm -rf`, a graphical interface or whatever).

 #### re-scan to detect deletion